keyle/nuts/README.md

 ### nuts

-Terminal code editor inspired by the DOS Borland/Turbo IDE of the 90s.
+Terminal IDE inspired by the DOS Borland C++/Turbo IDE of the 90s.

 Built on termbox2